-In particular, the Commission records its appreciation for the indefatigable work of our writers Dr Tatum Hands and Victoria Williams.

-The reports prepared by the Commission would not be possible without the considerable efforts of many individuals and organizations who make submissions to the Commission.
-Their views are gratefully received, and the effort they make to distill their experiences of the difficulties of current laws and identify how those difficulties may be overcome is essential to the work of the Commission.
+In particular, the Commission records its appreciation for the careful work of its writers and researchers, including Professor Neville Owen (as to Complaints Against the Judiciary) and Timothy Hammond (as to Representative Proceedings).
+The reports prepared by the Commission depend very much upon the diligent efforts of many individuals and organisations who, without reward of any kind, make detailed and carefully written submissions to the Commission.
+Their views are gratefully received, and the effort they make to distill the difficulties of current laws and to propose how those difficulties may be overcome plays a critical role in the Commission's reform proposals.

-The Commission thanks the former and present Attorneys General for their continued support of, and interest in, our work.
-We would also like to acknowledge the support of the Department of the Attorney General for providing us with services in the areas of IT, HR and Finance.
+The Commission thanks the Attorney General for his interest in and support of the Commission's work and the Department of the Attorney General for their support in the areas of IT, finance and human resources.

-Finally, it is a pleasure to record the Commissioners' appreciation for the work of the staff of the Commission, Heather Kay and Sharne Cranston.
-It takes vigilance and constant tending to keep the Commission travelling smoothly, and we are grateful for your efforts.
+Finally, Commissioners record their appreciation for the work of Executive Officer, Heather Kay and Executive Assistant Sharne Cranston.
+It takes vigilance and constant tending to keep the Commission travelling smoothly, and we are grateful and indebted for their efforts.